 The Haute Autorité de Santé (HAS) in France as well as the American Center for Disease Control (CDC) recommend the immunoblot for the confirmation of serodiagnoses (Argumentaire HAS, 2017, DPDx Schistosomiasis, 2019).

 Thanks to its high performances, including in the case of infections by hybrids, Western Blot can be considered as the gold standard for the initial diagnosis of schistosomiasis (Guegan et al., 2019).

-In order to answer the demand, we developed a reliable test based on the Western Blot technique.
+In order to meet this demand, we developed a reliable test based on the Western Blot technique.
 Associated with highly sensitive natural antigens (S. mansoni and S. haematobium), the SCHISTO II Western Blot IgG test is a robust confirmation technique of classical screening tests.

 To order a product, please send us an email to our address Order with the description of the product.
 We ship worldwide.